RosettaCommons/demos/public/beta_peptide_modeling/README.md

    `-repack_res` specify the residue being redesigned/repacked.

    `-n_repeat` and `-repeat_size` set up the symmetry based repacking.
-In this example, each residue n listed in "repack_res" and n+24, n+48, n+72 (4 copies total) are repacked/redesigned.
+In this example, each residue n listed in `repack_res` and n+24, n+48, n+72 (4 copies total) are repacked/redesigned.
 Also each set of 4 residues are enforced to be the same residue type and have the same rotameric conformation.

 2. Repacking
    ```